reardencode/freekey/README.md

 Dependencies
 ------------

- - Modern browser with localStorage and GET/POST/PUT/DELETE ajax support
+ - Modern browser with localStorage (FreeKey will fall back to cookies if needed0 and GET/POST/PUT/DELETE ajax support
  - FreeKey uses SJCL and jQuery, both of these are included in the source repository for convenience.